 Sinking floors are typically where a concrete slab has dropped from its original level.
-Sinking floors occur in all properties, from warehouses, to peoples homes.
-Geobear provides a floor lifting solution for any size of property, from home extensions to major manurfacturing sites.
+Sinking floors occur in all properties, from warehouses to people’s homes.
+Geobear provides a floor lifting solution for any size of the property, from home extensions to major manufacturing sites.

 A sinking concrete floor can be a sign of the subsidence of a building or a confined floor sinking into its footprint.

-In most cases a sinking floor is isolated to the concrete slab set within a building’s structural walls.
-If this is the case, Geobear can stabilise and in most cases lift the floor back up.
+In most cases, a sinking floor is isolated to the concrete slab set within a building’s structural walls.
+If this is the case, Geobear can stabilise the ground and in most cases lift the floor back up.
 You’ll see a dropping floor as there will be gaps around the skirting or floor tiles may crack.

-Where supporting walls are built off a slab, you may see diagonal cracks in walls in the area where there is most subsidence.
+Where supporting walls are built off a slab, you may see diagonally cracked walls in the area where there is most subsidence.

 What causes my floor to sink?

 Subsidence or settlement is often the root cause and can be the result of many differing factors.
-Each factor involves a change that has taken place within the soil or fill beneath the slab which then allows a movement to take place in the ground.
-For example, when there is an extensive period without rainfall, the clay soil shrinks meaning a slab can sink or settlement can occur where the exisitng fill compacts over time and the entrie slab floor will sink.
+Each factor involves a change that has taken place within the soil or fills beneath the slab which then allows a movement to take place in the ground.
+For example, when there is an extensive period without rainfall, the clay soil shrinks meaning a slab can sink or settlement can occur where the existing fill compacts over time and the entire slab floor will sink.

 - An extensive period without rain allows the soil to become too dry- contraction